Avalon (NYSE:AWX) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Avalon (NYSE:AWX – Get Rating) in a report published on Sunday morning.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Avalon (NYSE:AWX – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “hold” rating on the stock.

-Avalon (NYSE:AWX – Get Rating) last posted its earnings results on Thursday, March 10th.
-The company reported ($0.12) earnings per share (EPS) for the quarter.
-Avalon had a negative net margin of 0.01% and a negative return on equity of 0.02%.
+Avalon (NYSE:AWX – Get Rating) last released its quarterly earnings data on Thursday, March 10th.
+The company reported ($0.12) EPS for the quarter.
 The firm had revenue of $17.58 million during the quarter.
+Avalon had a negative return on equity of 0.02% and a negative net margin of 0.01%.

 Avalon Holdings Corporation provides waste management services to industrial, commercial, municipal, and governmental customers in the United States.
 It operates in Waste Management Services, and Golf and Related Operations segments.
 The Waste Management Services segment offers hazardous and nonhazardous waste disposal brokerage and management services; and captive landfill management services, as well as engages in the salt water injection well operations.